battila7/get-version-action/README.md

 ### `version`

 The pushed version.
-If `github.ref` was `/refs/tags/v1.2.7` then the value of this output will be `v1.2.7`.
+If `github.ref` was `refs/tags/v1.2.7` or `refs/heads/release/v1.2.7` then the value of this output will be `v1.2.7`.

 ### `version-without-v`

 The pushed version with the leading `v` stripped.
-If `github.ref` was `/refs/tags/v1.2.7` then the value of this output will be `1.2.7`.
+If `github.ref` was `refs/tags/v1.2.7` then the value of this output will be `1.2.7`.

 If the version does not start with a leading `v` character, then the value of this output is the same as that of `version`.